-Mark Lardas's fascinating title, Spanish Galleon vs English Galleon, explores the conflict between two formidable warship types of the Age of Discovery – the Spanish and English Galleon – as they battled for control of the Atlantic.
-In today's blog post, Mark explores how this fantastic book came about and gives a brief overview of the galleon.
+This fascinating title explores the conflict between two formidable warship types of the Age of Discovery--the Spanish and English Galleon--as they battled for control of the Atlantic.